Child Support payment

 |Money order or financial institution cheque||

-Get a money order from Australia Post, or a cheque from your bank or credit union.
+Get a money order from Australia Post.
+Or get a cheque from your bank or credit union.

 Child Support Collect

-Child Support Collect means we collect and transfer the payment on your behalf.
+Child Support Collect means we collect and transfer payments on your behalf.

 |Payment option||Details||What you need to do|